-Salary negotiation example face-to-face or by phone
+Salary negotiation conversation example

 Here is how you might approach the situation if you are negotiating face-to-face or via phone:

-As I shared during the interview process, I have more than twelve years’ experience in sales, including eight years of experience in medical equipment sales, and I have two more years of management experience than stated in the job description.
+As I shared during the interview process, I have more than 12 years’ experience in sales, including eight years of experience in medical equipment sales, and two more years of management experience than stated in the job description.
 In my last role, my team exceeded the monthly quota by 15% for two years in a row and landed three of the largest accounts in company history.